 Visit the Oregon Trail display in the park, take a stroll along the nature trail.
-Get your friends together and have a game at the full-size basketball court or partake in an evening program at the amphitheater (get the current schedule when you arrive at the campground).
-Bring your innertube for fun in the snow and enjoy a winter outing.
-Cabins are available year-round, but larger groups may want to rent the community building.
+Get your friends together and have a game at our full-size basketball court, baseball field and horseshoe pits or partake in an evening program at our amphitheater.
+Bring your inner tube for fun in the snow and enjoy a winter outing.

 Use Emigrant Springs as a base camp to explore nearby attractions such as the Blue Mountain Crossing Oregon Trail interpretive park or the Pendleton Woolen Mills.
-Experience the life of Chinese emigrants of the 1800s in the Pendleton underground tours.
-Other destinations within easy driving distance of the park include the Oregon Trail Interpretive Center near Baker City, the Union County Museum in Union, the Baker County Museum in Baker City, Hells Canyon National Recreation Area, the Pendleton Roundup and Lehman Hot Springs.
-Enjoy winter recreation at the Blue Mountain Crossing Nordic Ski park or bring your snowmobile and visit one of the many sno-parks which give you access to hundreds of miles of trails on two National Forests.
+Experience the life of Chinese emigrants of the 1800's in the Pendleton underground tours.
+Other destinations within easy driving distance of the park include the Oregon Trail Interpretive Center near Baker City, the Union County Museum in Union, the Baker County Museum in Baker City, Hells Canyon National Recreation Area, and the Pendleton Roundup.
+Enjoy winter recreation at the Blue Mountain Crossing Nordic Ski park or bring your snowmobile and visit one of the many snow parks which give you access to hundreds of miles of trails on two National Forests.